 An Independent External Review of Governance was carried out in June 2021 by Babcock Associates.

-The review identified areas for improvement and significant changes which were required to the governance structure of the Trust.
-The Trust Board accepted the findings and recommendations of the independent review 'in full' and agreed to commit to necessary restructuring of the governance.
 This review had a significant impact on the future of governance within the school and continues to inform and shape the structure of governance within the Trust.